This Spanish Fish Stew is because we’ve been trying to eat more of a Mediterranean diet recently.

 Add diced tomatoes, and their liquid to the pan along with the potatoes, and bay leaf.
 Turn heat to medium-high, cover pan and allow to cook until potatoes are tender about 15 minutes.

 Add cod, and scatter shrimp over top.
 Cover and cook for 2 minutes more or until shrimp are pink and cod flakes with a fork.

 Stir in lemon juice and zest, and parsley

-Serve with lemon wedges, and a crusty bread for sopping up the flavourful broth.
+Serve with lemon wedges and crusty bread for sopping up the delicious broth.